Sri Lanka approves vaccine amid warnings of virus spread

-Minister for Pharmaceutical Production and Regulation Channa Jayasumana said the British vaccine has been approved for emergency use, the first in Sri Lanka, while several other candidates are in the pipeline at the National Medicines Regulatory Authority.
+Minister for Pharmaceutical Production and Regulation Channa Jayasumana said the vaccine is the first to be approved for emergency use in Sri Lanka, while several other candidates are in the pipeline at the National Medicines Regulatory Authority.

 It is unknown when Sri Lanka will be getting the vaccine.

 “Hundreds of health care workers have tested positive in several hospitals.
 When you have one positive case, about 10 health workers will need to be sent to quarantine.
-System is collapsing day by day,” said Dr. Haritha Aluthge from the Government Medical Officers’ Association, the largest doctors’ trade union in the country.
+The system is collapsing day by day,” said Dr. Haritha Aluthge from the Government Medical Officers’ Association, the largest doctors’ union in the country.

 “Vaccines need to be given quickly to keep the health workers’ morals up and we need health workers to treat patients,” Aluthge said.

-After two months during which no community cases were reported, a random test on a factory worker in October led to the detection of a new cluster.
+After two months during which no locally transmitted cases were reported, a random test on a factory worker in October led to the detection of a new cluster.
 At about the same time, the owner of an eatery near the country’s main fish market alerted authorities about a rise in the sale of paracetamol, an indication people were suffering from fevers.
 Testing of fish vendors detected a second cluster.

-In over three months since, Sri Lanka has reported more than 52,000 new patients and 260 deaths.
-Between 500 to 900 new cases are being reported daily.
+In the more than three months since then, Sri Lanka has reported more than 52,000 new patients and 260 deaths.
+Between 500 to 900 new cases are reported every day.

 Doctors blame complacency.